SHIPS SAME DAY OR NEXT BUSINESS DAY

 But the 5.56's case uses thicker brass, which reduces its internal volume.
 This reduced volume forces the case's powder into a tighter space which, when ignited, contributes to the round's higher chamber pressure.

-5.56 NATO vs .223 Rem: What's The Same?
+5.56 NATO vs .223 Remington: What's The Same?

-Both rounds use the same powder
+Both rounds use the same gunpowder

 We can even compare load data confirming this.
 Referencing Nosler's load data for 69/70-grain .223 and 69/70-grain 5.56, we can see that, across the board, the amount of powder (in grains) is the same.
-For example, both rounds will require 24.5 grains of RL15 powder, 25.5 grains of N540 powder, or 25 grains of Varget powder to obtain their maximum muzzle velocities.
+For example, both rounds will require 24.5 grains of RL15 powder, 25.5 grains of N540 powder, or 25 grains of Varget powder to obtain their nominal velocities.

-Both rounds use the same bullets
+Both rounds use the same bullets (usually)

 Although some claim 5.56 is more powerful because it fires a different bullet, this is not universally true.
 Commercial 5.56 and .223 ammo is often loaded with the same bullets, with 55-grain rounds being the most common.
+Although 5.56 NATO now also chambers Mk.
+262 (77-grain) bullets, .223 Remington also offers 77-grain options, providing nearly identical performance.

 5.56 and .223 bolts and receivers are the same